-"I knew, my three great ones, by your forgetting the thongs of your hounds, that you would not gain the day or escape from the
+"I knew, my three great ones, by your forgetting the thongs of your hounds, that you would not gain the day or escape from the treachery of the Fianna.

 "I knew, Candles of Valour, by the stream near the dun turning to blood when you set out, that there would be treachery in Finn.